AlexeyInc/Brute-force-protector/README.md

 ### The service is designed to protect from brute force attack during authorization in any system.

 ### Program use cases:
+- Authorization check
+- Bucket reset
-**Authorization check, Bucket reset, Add/Remove IPNet to white/black lists**
+- Add/Remove IPNet to white/black lists

 ## How launch project: